dddrrreee/cs240lx-25spr/labs/7-imu-i2c/README.md

 ---------------------------------------------------------------------------
-### 2: fill in the gyroscope code in the code directory.
+### Part 2: fill in the gyroscope code in the code directory.

 Similar to accel:
  1. Look at the readings from our code.